Hongthamese/docs/README.md

 For more complex contributions, please [open an issue in the docs-content repo](https://github.com/github/docs-content/issues/new/choose) describing the changes you'd like to see.

-If you're looking for a way to contribute, you can scan through our [help wanted board](https://github.com/github/docs/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22) to find open issues already approved for work.

 ### And that's it!